 A dean of students oversees social programs and support for students at colleges and universities.
 Successful deans of students collaborate with different departments, stay up to date on relevant student resources, and work directly with students.
 Education and experience requirements for this position vary, but many deans of students possess an advanced degree and have worked their way up from lower-level positions.

 |Required Education||Master's or doctoral degree in education administration or similar field|

 |Other Requirements||Candidates may need to progress from lower administrative positions|

-|Projected Job Growth (2012-2022)*||15% for all postsecondary education administrators|
+|Projected Job Growth (2018-2028)*||7% for all postsecondary education administrators|

-|Mean Salary (2013)*||$100,600 for all postsecondary education administrators|
+|Mean Salary (2018)*||$111,210 for all postsecondary education administrators|

 Source: *U.S. Bureau of Labor Statistics

 A dean of students plans and directs university activities related to student services and campus life.
-As an administrator, a dean of students might help coordinate admissions, health services, financial aid, housing and social programs for students.
+As an administrator, a dean of students might help coordinate admissions, health services, financial aid, housing, and social programs for students.
 The office of a dean of students is generally responsible for serving as a point of information for students and responding to students' needs.
 A larger university might have multiple deans of students, each of whom has specialized tasks and an area of focus.

-The job duties of a dean of students usually includes supervising various campus programs and serving as a liaison between college administrators and student organizations, such as a student council.
+The job duties of a dean of students usually include supervising various campus programs and serving as a liaison between college administrators and student organizations such as a student council.
 Social programs managed through the office of the dean of students might include Greek life and orientation events for incoming students.
 A dean of students could also coordinate services specifically for transfer or international students.
 Additionally, they might handle discipline-related processes and procedures.